juergenlerner/eventnet/data/scientific_networks/aminer/README.md

 ```

 Execute the script `coauthor_add_norm_citations.R` to compute a normalized citation count and write out a CSV file `dblp.v12.preproc.csv` for analysis with eventnet.hyper.

+## Configuration files for eventnet.hyper

+The five configuration files `config.citations...xml` can be executed by eventnet.hyper to compute different types of features (explanatory variables) for published scientific papers.
+Configurations can be processed from the eventnet GUI or from a command line - see the [RHEM tutorial](https://github.com/juergenlerner/eventnet/wiki/RHEM-first-steps-(tutorial)).
+This assumes that the input file `dblp.v12.preproc.csv` is in the same directory from which eventnet has been executed (otherwise the input directory has to be updated in the configurations).
+The different kinds of features, or their combinations, are reflected in the filenames: `hs` for "hyperedge scores", `id` for high-dimensional sparse feature vectors coding the id of the paper's authors as categorical features, and `pc` for high-dimensional sparse feature vectors coding the past collaborators of the paper's authors.
+Computed features are stored in different output directories: `./output.hs`, `output.id.pc`, etc.

+These configuration files are for computing features explaining or predicting the normalized number of citations of published papers and not for explaining/predicting which groups of scientists are more or less likely to co-author papers.
+(Configurations and code for the latter task will follow.)

+The configuration `config.citations.hs.xml` is the only one that produces a rectangular (or full) CSV table with named columns as it is usual for eventnet or eventnet.hyper.
+This table can be analyzed with standard models (e.g., linear regression) for dense input data, see below.
+The other four configurations produce output files coding high-dimensional sparse feature vectors.
+The number of different feature dimensions is in the millions - but for each instance a much smaller number of features are non-zero and only the non-zero values are explicitly stored.
+We use these sparse features to train and test factorization machines (FM) with the [libFM](http://www.libfm.org/) software.